Topic: Nature

 Written on November 4, 2021 at 5:50 am, by

-Trail Times is a continuing series of articles introducing the Old Military Road Trail (OMRT), a proposed 18–21 mile cross-island non-motorized multi-use trail linking English Camp and American Camp and honoring the original Old Military Road.
+Trail Times is a continuing series of articles introducing the Old Military Road Trail (OMRT), a proposed 18-21 mile cross-island non-motorized multi-use trail linking English Camp and American Camp and honoring the original Old Military Road.
 The King Sisters Preserve is an often overlooked little gem in our San Juan Island Trail System.
-Strategically located in Continue Reading
+Strategically located Continue Reading

 Thor Hanson Author Talk and Stroll at Zylstra Lake Preserve